-Press the space bar and select a user account icon to unlock the computer.
+Swipe the lock screen upwards and tap a user account icon to unlock the computer.
 If your account has a password set, you will need to enter the password to continue.

 Can I personalize the Lock screen?

 You can personalize the lock screen with a different image, to run a slideshow of images, or to show you quick status and notifications to suit your personal needs.